Time in China: Xinjiang

 In Xinjiang, two time standards are used in parallel, namely Beijing Time and Xinjiang Time.

 Xinjiang Time, also known as Ürümqi Time (乌鲁木齐时间 (Wūlǔmùqí Shíjiān)), is set due to its geographical location in the westernmost part of the country.
-The time offset is UTC+06:00, which is two hours behind Beijing, and is shared with neighbouring Kazakhstan and Kyrgyzstan.
+The time offset is UTC+06:00, which is two hours behind Beijing, and is shared with neighbouring Kyrgyzstan.

 Some local Xinjiang authorities now use both time standards side by side.
 Television stations schedule programmes in different time standards according to their nature.

-The coexistence of two time zones within the same region causes some confusion among the local population, especially when inter-racial communication occurs.
+The coexistence of two time zones within the same region causes some confusion among the local population, especially when inter-ethnic communication occurs.
 When a time is mentioned in conversation between Han and Uyghur, it is necessary to either explicitly make clear whether the time is in Xinjiang Time or Beijing Time, or convert the time according to the ethnicity of the other party.
 The double time standard is particularly observable in Xinjiang Television, which schedules its Chinese channel according to Beijing time and its Uyghur and Kazakh channels according to Xinjiang time.

 Regardless, Beijing Time users in Xinjiang usually schedule their daily activities two hours later than those who live in eastern China.
-As such, stores and offices in Xinjiang are commonly open from 10am to 7pm Beijing Time, which equals 8am to 5pm in Ürümqi Time.
+As such, stores and offices in Xinjiang are commonly open from 10:00 to 19:00 Beijing Time, which equals 08:00 to 17:00 in Ürümqi Time.
 This is known as the work/rest time in Xinjiang.

 In most areas of Xinjiang, the opening time of local authorities is additionally modified by shifting the morning session 30–60 minutes earlier and the afternoon session 30 minutes later to extend the lunch break for 60–90 minutes, so as to avoid the intense heat during noon time in the area during summer.